 After you return from your adventure, you need to print your photos and then enter them into both Retrieval Folders.

 Why two separate Retrieval Folders?
-If this is a generational adventure for your young children (or grandchildren), you will keep one folder for yourself.
+If this is a generational adventure for your family, your young children, or grandchildren, you will keep one folder for yourself.
 But you need a fail-safe backup too.

-You will want to give a copy of this folder to a relative you can expect to trust with the goods.
+You will want to give a copy of this folder (or hard disk or thumb drive) to a relative you can expect to trust with the goods.
 This is most important for longer duration adventures.
 People die, forget, lose files, change their minds…whatever.
-Make duplicate copies as soon as you return from your trek and resolve this future problem quickly.
+As a matter of fact, it’s pretty common to forget important facts about time capsules and their placement.
+So make duplicate copies as soon as you return from your trek and resolve this future problem quickly.

 Next Page: Before Your Leave The House: Checklist